-- Finalisation of additional support to students and timetables for teachers and students for SEN provision. - Finalisation of list of students exempt from Irish. - Whole school staff presentation by SENco to facilitate whole school staff involvement in assessing, meeting and reviewing the needs of AEN students - SENco analysis of standardised test scores as provided by individual primary schools on transition. - Presentation of analysed Sten score results to Pastoral Care Team
+- Finalisation of additional support to students and timetables for teachers and students for SEN provision. - Finalisation of list of students exempt from Irish. - Whole school staff presentation by the Learning Support Co-ordinator (SENCO) to facilitate whole school staff involvement in assessing, meeting and reviewing the needs of SEN students - SENCO analysis of standardised test scores as provided by individual primary schools on transition. - Presentation of analysed STEN score results to Pastoral Care Team